TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 + import { dehydrate, hydrate, useHydrate, Hydrate } from 'react-query'
 ```

+### `notifyOnChangePropsExclusion` has been removed

+In v4, `notifyOnChangeProps` defaults to the `"tracked"` behavior of v3 instead of `undefined`.
+Now that `"tracked"` is the default behavior for v4, it no longer makes sense to include this config option.

 ### Consistent behavior for `cancelRefetch`

 The `cancelRefetch` can be passed to all functions that imperatively fetch a query, namely: